-The Washington dispatch said Secretary Daniels announced he would inspect the Midvale Steel Works on his visit to this city on Monday, when he will attend the ceremonies at the breaking of the ground for the construction of shipways at League Island.
-It was also provided that Was President Wing. also reported that Vice President King, of the Midvale Steel Works, has made arrangements for the visit of the Secretary to the plant on Monday, and that Secretary Daniels accepted Mr. King's
+The Washington dispatch said Secretary Daniels announced he would inspect the Midvale Steel Works on his visit to this city on Monday, when he visit to this city on Monday, when he will attend the ceremonies at the breakwill attend the ceremonies at the breaking of the ground for the construction

+of shipways at League Island.
+It was

+also reported that Vice President King,

+of the Midvale Steel Works, has made

+arrangements for the visit of the Secretary to the plant on Monday, and that

+Secretary Daniels accepted Mr. King's

+invitation.

-CIGAR MAN ATTEMPTS SUICIDE Groans Reveal Him on Floor, in Agony From Poison.
+CIGAR MAN ATTEMPTS SUICIDE

+Groans Reveal Him on Floor, in Agony From Poison.